#2. Re-Using a Pool Liner

 It is nearly IMPOSSIBLE to Re-Use a used pool liner.
 Why?
 Because the liner shrinks and you will never be able to line up the skimmer holes again.
 Be sure that you can afford to purchase a new liner and that the pool you are removing does not have a liner that is difficult to find.

 What will happen if I try to re-use a liner that was previously installed?

-It will appear as though it is lining up well while it is refilling, when it gets 2/3's of the way to complete, it WILL CAVE IN.
+It will appear as though it is lining up well while it is refilling, when it gets 2/3's of the

 3. Learn Everything there is to Know about your Filter

 Why?
 If you keep the filter clean you will save tons of money on chemicals, etc. If you are experiencing algae problems, take the filter apart daily & clean it with a hose until all the green gunk is gone.
 Oftentimes after refilling a pool that has algae problems, the water is contaminated by an unclean filter system.

 Testing your water can save you money by preventing you from adding wasteful chemicals to the water.
 Oftentimes the PH can be raised if needed with the addition of a little baking soda.

 Be sure you understand the chemicals that are being poured into your pool.
 A pool Service Company once told a good friend of mine exactly what she needed, (Several POUNDS of chemicals!), her pool turned Black, literally.
 What she later found out that the chemicals reacted with the natural minerals in her WELL water.